-Make sure that your agent is a recognized insurance provider.
-If you are in the U.K. they would be a member of the General Insurance Standards Council ("a watchdog established to set, moniter and inforce standards in all areas of general insurance, including the fair treatment of customers")
+If you are in the U.K. they would be a member of the General Insurance Standards Council ("a watchdog established to set, monitor and enforce standards in all areas of general insurance, including the fair treatment of customers")

 Cover for the Home Improvement Build

 INSURE YOUR HOME IMPROVEMENT PROJECT AND PROTECT YOUR INVESTMENT

 If you work without cover and something goes wrong, you won't be able to re-coup the loss.

 You will have purchased a Homeowner Insurance policy when you took out your mortgage.
 Most homeowner policies cover: Structure, Landscaping, Personal property, Temporary home expenses and Personal liability.